joshbegley/nyt-latest/previous.md

 `Decision puts the quarterback’s future in the hands of a Mississippi court.`\
 https://nytimes.com/athletic/7023047/2026/02/04/trinidad-chambliss-waiver-appeal-denied-ncaa-ole-miss/

-**Red Sox add defense with Isiah Kiner-Falefa, but still in need of offensive boost**\
+**Red Sox add defense with Isiah Kiner-Falefa but still in need of offensive boost**\
-`Kiner-Falefa doesn’t fill the need for more power in the lineup, but does bring Gold Glove level defense to the infield.`\
+`Kiner-Falefa doesn't fill the need for more power in the lineup but does bring Gold Glove-level defense to the infield.`\
 https://nytimes.com/athletic/7022957/2026/02/04/boston-red-sox-isiah-kiner-falefa-signing/

 **Nikola Jokić ties Oscar Robertson on NBA's triple-double list vs. Knicks**\